 Weekly Announcement Emails

 Each Monday afternoon, during the fall and spring semesters, a weekly announcement e-mail is sent to all students living in our residential communities.
 This email message is sent to the Residential Education staff (Resident Assistants) who forwards it to their residents.
 The Announcement e-mail contains information about upcoming events sponsored by Carnegie Mellon recognized groups, organizations, departments or campus communities.

 To have an upcoming event included in the weekly announcement, please send an e-mail with detailed information an image (can be a poster), if applicable, and a short blurb by 5 p.m. on Friday.
-Information received after the 10:00a.m. deadline will be included in the following weeks message, if applicable.
+Information received after the deadline will be included in the following week's message, if applicable.

 To subscribe or unsubscribe from the announcement e-mail list, please send an email with your name and e-mail information.